 Our board of directors may establish the authorized number of directors from time to time by resolution.
-In accordance with our amended and restated certificate of incorporation, our board of directors is divided into three classes with staggered three-year terms.
+In accordance with our amended and restated certificate of incorporation that will be in effect upon the completion of this offering, immediately after this offering, our board of directors will be divided into three classes with staggered three-year terms.
 At each annual general meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
-Our directors are divided among the three classes as follows:
+Our directors will be divided among the three classes as follows:

-- the Class I directors are Messrs.
-Jordan, Madden and Yang, and their terms will expire at our annual meeting of stockholders to be held in 2021; - the Class II directors are Messrs.
-Cline and Neff and Dr. Frist, and their terms will expire at our annual meeting of stockholders to be held in 2022; and - the Class III directors are Messrs.
+- the Class I directors will be Messrs.
+Jordan, Madden and Yang, and their terms will expire at our first annual meeting of stockholders following this offering; - the Class II directors will be Messrs.
+Cline and Neff and Dr. Frist, and their terms will expire at our second annual meeting of stockholders following this offering; and - the Class III directors will be Messrs.
 Klein and Singh and Mses.
-Lepore and Wadors, and their terms will expire at our annual meeting of stockholders to be held in 2023.
+Lepore and Wadors, and their terms will expire at our third annual meeting of stockholders following this offering.